AGabtni/Topdown-Shooter/README.md

 # UNITY 2D top down shooter

-A game using royalty free pixelart assets from itch.io
+A 2D top-down pixel shooter game with pixelart assets from itch.io .

-## DevLog :
+## What's next to implement :
-Changes and gameplay to implement (NOT IN ORDER):
+Changes and gameplay to implement:

--    Health system (For character and NPC)
--    AI system for NPC
--    Create more weapon and bullets prefabs
--    Bullets instantiating and shooting
--    Home UI
+-    Lobby UI
+-    More tile maps
+-    New levels
+-    Audio assets and manager